TALK TO SALES

 Handling declined reimbursement requests and appeals

-If you determine that the expense is ineligible under an HRA, you must notify the employee within 30 days.
-In some cases, such as if your employee didn’t include proper proof of purchase, you might request additional information from the employee to help substantiate the request.
-In this case, you must give the employee 45 days to provide the additional information.
+If you determine the expense is ineligible under an HRA, you must notify the employee within 30 days.
+In some cases, such as if your employee didn't include proper proof of purchase, you might request additional information from the employee to help substantiate the request.
+In this case, you must give the employee 45 days to provide more information.

-Suppose an employee can’t provide additional documentation to support the request.
-In that case, you must follow the appeals process detailed in your plan documents and follow Department of Labor guidelines and rules under the Employee Retirement Income Security Act (ERISA).
-It’s important to note that the person appointed to hear the appeal can’t be the same person who declined the original request for reimbursement.
+Suppose an employee can't provide additional documentation to support the request.
+In that case, you must follow the appeals process detailed in your plan documents, Department of Labor guidelines, and rules under the Employee Retirement Income Security Act (ERISA).
+It's important to note the person appointed to hear the appeal can't be the same person who declined the original request for reimbursement.

 Recording reimbursements and storing documentation

-All employers have a legal obligation to keep records about all HRA reimbursements processed and issued throughout the tax year.
-While there’s no such legal requirement for health stipends, it’s a good idea for employers to keep similar records on hand.
+The IRS obligates employers to keep records about all HRA reimbursements processed and issued throughout the tax year.

 These records should include: